robolectric/robolectric/quick-start.md

 ### Using Maven

-This is the method we use internally.
+This is the method we recommend.

 If you are using Maven and the excellent [maven-android-plugin](http://code.google.com/p/maven-android-plugin/) to build your project, simply add this to the